- Trees planted 18

 15 - 36 kg 4.000 ISK per rental

-You can choose from three main categories of accommodations in the booking request process, comfort, quality, and luxury.
+You can choose from four main categories of accommodations in the booking request process, Comfort, Quality, Quality+ and Luxury.
 Breakfast is included in all categories.

 Included in final tour price.